yu-ichiro/sentiment_ja/README.md

 CUDA_VISIBLE_DEVICES=-1 ipython
 ```

-and then, run this code:
+and then, run this code on ipython:

 ```python
 from sentimentja import Analyzer